 The company mainly utilizes its directly operated pharmacies and affiliates to help the training organization lyaku Sogo Kenkyukai (ISK) run its accredited training courses nationwide.
 The service strengthens pharmacists' loyalty to their employers and improves recruitment outcomes.
-ISK is one of the few private-sector organizations registered with JPEC as a training organization and is authorized to issue the proof of attendance stickers that JPEC issues at its training courses.
+ISK is one of the few private-sector organizations registered with JPEC as a training organization and is authorized to assist pharmacists in applying for credits toward the certified pharmacist qualification, as issued by IPEC through its training courses.